Editor’s Note: This list was last updated on September 7, 2020. Visit a national park’s linked webpage for the most up-to-date information.

 Arches and Canyonlands National Parks began opening back up on May 29, 2020.
 With their phased reopening approach, the two parks in eastern Utah have opened all roads, trails, campground, park store, and restrooms are open.
 The visitor center exhibits and Fiery Furnace remain closed.

 Arches and Canyonlands have resumed collecting park entrance fees.
 All park passes are available for purchase at park entrance stations.

 Bryce Canyon in Utah is open: no reservations are required for entry, but some services are limited.
 The National Park Service recommends visiting early to avoid crowds and driving through some of the scenic areas.

 Glacier National Park

-After closing down to visitors starting March 24, Glacier National Park began a limited opening on June 8 with the addition protective barriers, encouraging the use of masks when social distancing is not possible, requiring more frequent cleaning of facilities, and adding signage in public spaces.
+After closing down to visitors starting March 24, Glacier National Park began a limited opening on June 8, 2020 with additional protective barriers, encouraging the use of masks when social distancing is not possible, requiring more frequent cleaning of facilities, and adding signage in public spaces.

 The easiest park entrance access right now is via Going-to-the-Sun Road, available 24-hours a day.
 Other areas (Belly River, Many Glacier, Cut Bank, and Two Medicine) of the east side of the park, from the Continental Divide to the park boundary, remain closed to all access.
 No entrance to the park is permitted from the east side.